Brian Shul: Vietnam War

 Shul served as a Foreign Air Advisor in the Vietnam War, flying 212 close air support missions in conjunction with Air America.
 In 1973, his T-28 Trojan aircraft was shot down near the Cambodian border.
 Unable to eject from the aircraft, Shul crash landed into the jungle.
 Surviving the initial impact of the crash, he suffered severe burns in the ensuing fireball.
 Two fellow American soldiers went in to the burning wreckage and pulled Brian out, surviving in hostile territory with extensive wounds for more than a day.
 Enemy patrols were looking for him, with soldiers walking to within a few yards distance, although he was unsure of his judgment and thought they were hallucinations.

 The rescue mission did not start immediately because his precise location was unknown, there were enemy soldiers nearby, and heavy jungle cover overhead.
 Using a combination of resources, the general area he was in was later identified and it was confirmed that no body was present at the crash site.
 Shul activated his radio and confirmed his identity and general location, and an aerial search was initiated.
 He did not know his precise location, but he did know the approximate area where he was – so the search continued until his exact location was determined by him being able to see American aircraft.
 The only practical way to recover Shul was by helicopter.
 As it would likely be under fire from the enemy, Air Force Special Operations Command Pararescue teams conducted the rescue operation.
 Although the original plan was to extract Shul quietly without the enemy noticing, the operation quickly turned into an openly hostile mission.
 Nearby enemy patrols were driven back by the rescue teams using small arms, while larger groups of enemies or search parties were handled with heavy weapon outfitted operators or operators acting as forward air control.
 Once Shul was located, the team provided medical treatment to ensure that the extraction would not result in further wounds or make his existing wounds worse.
 Since the jungle cover was so dense in the area he was located, the rescue helicopter did not have sufficient rotor clearance to land, so Shul was loaded in while the pilot held a hover four feet above the ground.
 Medical treatment continued aboard the evacuation helicopter and at an American base.
 No American casualties occurred in the operation.

-Once he arrived at the military hospital in Okinawa, doctors believed he would not survive his burns.
+Once he arrived at the military hospital on Okinawa, doctors believed he would not survive his burns.
 Following two months of intensive care, he flew to the Institute of Surgical Research at Fort Sam Houston, Texas.
 During the following year, he underwent 15 major operations.
 Physicians told him he'd never fly again.
 Months of physical therapy followed, enabling Shul to eventually pass a flight physical and return to active flying duty.